I get this question a lot:

 The magnetic kind last the longest and work well on both glass & acrylic tanks.

-If you don’t use an automatic feeder, you’ll probably want to pick a set time every day to feed so you won’t forget to drop in the daily ration of pellets, gel food or live food and make sure there is enough leafy greens in the tank.
+If you don’t use an automatic fish food feeder, (which can be a nice time-saver) you’ll probably want to pick a set time every day to feed so you won’t forget to drop in the daily ration of pellets, gel food or live food and make sure there is enough leafy greens in the tank.

 You can tell if they are if you see little bites out of the leaves and the amount is getting smaller…